 Enhancing resource recovery in metropolitan Adelaide

-The Environment Protection (Waste to Resources) Policy 2010 (EPP) is a tool for South Australian industry and government to better manage waste through its requirements for suitable waste from metropolitan Adelaide to be subject to resource recovery processes and prohibiting the disposal of certain waste to landfill.
+The Environment Protection (Waste to Resources) Policy 2010 (EPP) is a tool for South Australian industry and government to better manage waste.

 Since 1 September 2012, suitable waste produced in metropolitan Adelaide is required to be subject to resource recovery processes prior to being able to be disposed of to landfill.
 Certain materials are also generally banned from disposal to landfill under the EPP.

-To support the effective administration of these requirements, the EPA has developed the following guidelines:
+To support the effective administration of the EPP's requirements, the EPA has developed the following guidelines:

-- Guidelines on approvals for resource recovery facilities under clauses 11(6) and 12(6) of the Policy
+- Approvals for resource recovery facilities under clauses 11(6) and 12(6) of the Policy

-- Guidelines on resource recovery processing – the making of clause 11(8) determinations regarding sufficient treatment
+- Resource recovery processing – the making of clause 11(8) determinations regarding sufficient treatment

 An analysis of resource recovery facilities servicing metropolitan Adelaide by Rawtec Pty Ltd and Mike Haywood-Sustainable Resource Solutions (commissioned by Zero Waste SA and the EPA) was used, along with consultation, to help inform the development of the Guidelines.